sondi-ar/Archive/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/sondi-ar/Archive/master/Documentation/img/activism.png" width="98%"></p>
 > "Porn makes really, really a lot of money, so why not use that money for good?"

 Fuck for Forest (FFF) is a non-profit environmental organisation founded in 2004 in Norway by Leona Johansson and Tommy Hol Ellingsen.
 It funds itself through a website of sexually explicit videos and photographs, charging a membership fee for access.
 They believe in saving the planet by videotaping themselves having sex.
-The concept here is that the group sells homemade porn on the internet, using the funds to buy up threatened rainforest land.It is the world's first eco-porn organisation and may be the only porn website specifically created to raise money for a cause.
+The concept here is that the group sells homemade porn on the internet, using the funds to buy up threatened rainforest land.It is the world's first eco-porn organisation and may be the only porn website specifically created to raise money for a cause.[2]

 ```
 How can Pornography be used as a tool for Activism?